transfem-org/TransFish/README.md

 # ✨ About Calckey

 - Calckey is based off of Misskey, a powerful microblogging server on ActivityPub with features such as emoji reactions, a customizable web UI, rich chatting, and much more!
-- Calckey adds many quality of life changes and bug fixes for users and instance admins alike.
+- Calckey adds many quality of life changes and bug fixes for users and server admins alike.
 - Read **[this document](./CALCKEY.md)** all for current and future differences.
 - Notable differences:
   - Improved UI/UX (especially on mobile)
   - Improved notifications
-  - Improved instance security
+  - Improved server security
   - Improved accessibility
   - Improved threads
-  - Recommended Instances timeline
+  - Recommended Servers timeline
   - OCR image captioning
   - New and improved Groups
   - Better intro tutorial